timothymamo/raspi-dietpi-install/README.md

 ```

 Place the microSD card in the RaspberryPi and plug it in.
 Wait for the system to install itself (the front LED will stop flashing when its done).
+You can logs for the automated script within `/var/tmp/dietpi/logs/dietpi-automation_custom_script.log` once you login.

 # Setup DietPi